 An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or error.
 This includes an assessment of: whether the accounting policies are appropriate to the Association's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the Management Committee; and the overall presentation of the financial statements.
-In addition, we read all the financial and non-financial information in the Management Committee's report to identify material inconsistencies with the audited financial statements and to identify any information that is apparently materially incorrect based on, or materially inconsistent with the knowlege acquired by us in the course of performing the audit.
+In addition, we read all the financial and non-financial information in the Management Committee's report to identify material inconsistencies with the audited financial statements.
 If we become aware of any apparent material misstatements or inconsistencies we consider the implications of our report.